weecology/data-sharing-paper/data_sharing_ms.md

 We have provided a list of 9 practices that require only a small additional time investment but substantially improve the usability of data.
 These practices can be broken down into three major groups.

-1. Well documented data is easier to understand.
+1. Well documented data are easier to understand.
-2. Properly formatted data is easier to use in a variety of software.
+2. Properly formatted data are easier to use in a variety of software.
 3. Data that is shared in established repositories with open licenses is easier for others to find and use.

-Most of these recommendations are simply good practice for working with data regardless of whether that data is shared or not.
+Most of these recommendations are simply good practice for working with data regardless of whether that data are shared or not.
 This means that following these recommendations (2-7) make the data easier to work with for anyone, including you.
 This is particularly true when returning to your own data for further analysis months or years after you originally collected or analyzed it.
 In addition, data sharing often occurs within a lab or research group.